So Great A Salvation

 The interesting thing is, He never gave Job an explanation for what had happened.
 He never defended Himself to Job because He didn’t have to.
 He was God.
 He simply reminded Job who it was he was complaining to.
 He reminded Job of His power and sovereign will.
 God didn’t owe Job an explanation.
 He also didn’t owe Job reparations or compensation of any kind.
 But Job learned that he owed God reverence and respect.

-With Job on his knees in repentance, God turns attention to Eliphaz and his friends, and He shows them no mercy.
+With Job on his knees in repentance, God turns his attention to Eliphaz and his friends, and He shows them no mercy.

 “I am angry with you and your two friends, for you have not spoken accurately about me, as my servant Job has. – Job 42:7 NLT

 What happens next appears to be a test of the validity of Job’s heart transformation.
 God commands Eliphaz, Bildad, and Zophar to offer an atoning sacrifice for having misrepresented themselves as His spokesmen and for having misspoken about His character.
-They had neither heard from God or fully understood the nature of God but they had not let that stop them from speaking on behalf of God.
+They had neither heard from God nor fully understood the nature of God but they had not let that stop them from speaking on behalf of God.
 So, God required them to make atonement for their sins, and then he commanded Job to pray for them.

 My servant Job will pray for you, and I will accept his prayer on your behalf.
 I will not treat you as you deserve, for you have not spoken accurately about me, as my servant Job has.” – Job 42:8 NLT

 One can only imagine how difficult this assignment would have been for Job.
 These three men had caused him untold amounts of grief and suffering.
 They had berated and belittled him.
 They had falsely accused him.
 And now, God was asking Job to act as their intercessor.
 If Job would pray for them, God would withhold His judgment of them.
 That means that Job held their lives in his hands.
 He could have refused to petition the Lord on their behalf.
-In his anger and resentment, He could have chosen to get even and give them over the God’s judgment.
+In his anger and resentment, He could have chosen to get even and give them over God’s judgment.
 But he didn’t.
 His heart had been changed and his desire to please God was greater than his need for vengeance or vindictiveness.

 We know Job prayed because the text tells us “the Lord accepted Job’s prayer” (Job 42:9 NLT).
 The sacrifices were made, Job’s supplication was offered up to God, and Eliphaz, Bildad, and Zophar were forgiven.